beakerbrowser/webdb/README.md

 The `indexArchive()` method also provides an option to disable watching.

 This change was made as we found controlling the index was an important part of using WebDB.
-Frequently we'd want to index a site temporarily, for instance to view a user's profile on first visit.
+Frequently we'd want to index an archive temporarily, for instance to view a user's profile on first visit.

 This new API gives better control for those use-cases, and no longer assumes you want to continue watching an archive after indexing it once.